mongodb-labs/symfony-mongodb/README.md

 }
 ```

-If you register multiple clients, you can autowire them by name + `Client` suffix:
+If you register multiple clients, you can autowire them by using the client name with a `Client` suffix as parameter
+name:

 ```php
 use MongoDB\Bundle\Attribute\AutowireClient;